inv4fee2020/pli_node_conf/node_backup_restore.md

   9. As we are indeed performing a Full Restore, we proceed to confirm by inputting Y and press enter

      NOTE:: By confirming this input we are telling the script to run some extra code that will also

+---
+---
+## Renaming files

+In the scenario where the restore system is different from the original system where the backup files were created, you will need to update the main 'vars' file at a minimum.
+The file name structure adheres to the following structure;

+>>>     plinode_{hostname}.vars

+Once the "conf" files are restored you should rename the file to match your current systems 'hostname' as follows;

+  1. change in to the folder where the vars file is located - by default this is your users home folder.

+            cd /$HOME

+  2. now we rename the file to match the current system 'hostname'

+            mv plinode_plitest.vars "plinode_$(hostname -f)".vars